Year of Indigenous Tourism

 We are committed to supporting the growth of Indigenous business and partnerships and increasing Indigenous participation in tourism, generating jobs and economic outcomes.

-We are investing up to $10 million over the next two years for Indigenous tourism development and growth.
+We are investing $10 million over the next two years for Indigenous tourism development and growth.

-In 2020, we are leading the Year of Indigenous Tourism.
-The Year of Indigenous Tourism is part of our commitment to supporting Aboriginal and Torres Strait Islander Queenslanders to take charge of their economic futures.
+The 2020, the Year of Indigenous Tourism is part of our commitment to supporting Aboriginal and Torres Strait Islander Queenslanders to take charge of their economic futures.

 Queensland is home to world-class Indigenous tourism experiences and has the unique ability for visitors to experience both Aboriginal and Torres Strait Islander culture.